 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 ectodermal dysplasia.
-The symptoms can vary from mild to severe and most commonly include missing or irregular fingers and/or toes (ectrodactyly); abnormalities of the hair and glands; cleft lip and/or palate; distinctive facial features; and abnormalities of the eyes and urinary tract.
-In more than 90% of cases, it is caused by mutations in the TP63 gene.
+The symptoms can vary from mild to severe and most commonly include missing or irregular fingers and/or toes (ectrodactyly or split hand/foot malformation); abnormalities of the hair and glands; cleft lip and/or palate; distinctive facial features; and abnormalities of the eyes and urinary tract.
+EEC syndrome can be divided into two different types defined by the underlying cause.
+More than 90% of individuals have EEC syndrome type 3 (EEC3), caused by mutations in the TP63 gene.
+The of individuals with EEC syndrome are thought to have a mutation in a region on chromosome 7, known as EEC syndrome type 1 (EEC1).
 EEC syndrome is inherited in an autosomal dominant manner.
-Management typically requires evaluation by various specialists; treatment may vary depending on the signs and symptoms present in the affected individual.EEC syndrome (Ectrodactyly-Ectodermal Dysplasia-Cleft Lip/Palate) is a rare form of
+Management typically requires evaluation by various specialists.
+Treatment varies depending on the signs and symptoms present in the affected individual.EEC syndrome (Ectrodactyly-Ectodermal Dysplasia-Cleft Lip/Palate) is a rare form of

 - DermNet NZ is an online resource about skin diseases developed by the New Zealand Dermatological Society Incorporated.
 DermNet NZ provides information about this condition.

 - The National Organization for Rare Disorders (NORD) has a report for patients and families about this condition.
 NORD is a patient advocacy organization for individuals with rare diseases and the organizations that serve them.